 Step 6: Build a dashboard to show your insights

-Tableau has an app for that, or at least a sheet: It's called a dashboard.
-You can use dashboards to display multiple worksheets at once, and—if you want—make them interact with one another.
+To do this, you can use dashboards to display multiple worksheets at once, and—if you want—make them interact with one another.

 Set up your dashboard